 Stock options can easily become worthless

 Stock options come with a high possibility of becoming worthless, as compared to restricted stock awards.
 If the stock price remains below or declines to below the option exercise price, then the option is essentially worthless, as the option holder cannot profitably exercise the option.
-This is in contrast with restricted stocks that retain some intrinsic value regardless of stock price movement.
+This is in contrast to restricted stocks that retain some intrinsic value regardless of stock price movement.

 Restricted stock is considered gross income in regard to taxation.
 Furthermore, this income is recognized on the vesting date of the stocks.
 The vesting date is the date on which the stock can be transferred or sold by the grantee.

 An employee pays income tax on the total value of the stock during the period in which it vests.
 The employee also pays capital gains tax on any gains in the value of the stock when it is sold.
 The amount of restricted stock that an employee is required to declare for tax purposes is the fair market value of the stock, minus the original exercise price.

 A holder of restricted stock may exercise a Section 83-B election that allows him/her to use the price on the grant date rather than the vesting date price to calculate the amount of income tax due.
 This requires the tax to be paid before the vesting date, but helps minimize the amount of tax liability if the stock is granted at a lower price.
 However, taking this action is risky because, if the restricted stock never vests, the taxes already paid on it are non-refundable.